damponsah20/HEATWAVE-ANALYSIS/README.md

 Other papers / reasearch indicate the intensification of heatwav events in the future 👀 , Climate Science is fun💟

-A paper on the prevalence and characteristics of heatwaves in Northern Ghana is under review
+A paper on the prevalence and characteristics of heatwaves in Northern Ghana is currently under review